Top 10 Herman’s Hermits Songs

 Photo: NBC Television [Public domain]

-Our Top 10 Herman’s Hermits Songs takes a look at a band that hailed from Manchester, England.
+Our Top 10 Herman’s Hermits Songs look at a band from Manchester, England.
 The band was first formed in 1964.
-The group Herman’s Hermits started off with a big bang in the United Kingdom as the first single they ever released entitled “I’m into Something Good” went straight to number one.
+The group Herman’s Hermits started with a big bang in the United Kingdom as the first single they ever released, entitled “I’m into Something Good,” went straight to number one.
 Sadly, for the group, it would be the only time the band reached number one on the U.K. charts.
 However, the band would find considerable success on both sides of the Atlantic with a string of hit albums and successful top 40 singles.
 They were not on the same level as The Beatles or The Rolling Stones, but they did know how to release addictive pop songs.

 Herman’s Hermits was fronted by English singer, songwriter, and actor Peter Noone.
 The well-versed Englishman was the face and sound of Herman’s Hermits.
-Throughout his career both pre and post Herman’s Hermits, Peter Noone has maintained his celebrity as an actor, singer, and even radio host in the 21st century on Sirius Satellite radio.
+Throughout his career, both before and after Herman’s Hermits, Peter Noone maintained his celebrity as an actor, singer, and even radio host in the 21st century on Sirius Satellite radio.

-Our Top 10 Herman’s Hermits songs list takes a look at some of the band’s most popular songs and exciting material that they released during their 1960s run.
+Our Top 10 Herman’s Hermits songs list looks at some of the band’s most popular songs and exciting material released during their 1960s run.

 # 10 – Little Boy Sad

 We open our Top 10 Herman’s Hermits songs list with the track “Little Boy Sad.”
-The song was released on the Both Sides of Herman’s Hermits album.
-The record was released in 1966.
+The song was released on the Both Sides of Herman’s Hermits album, which was released in 1966.
 “Little Boy Sad.” was the album’s opening track.
-The song was written by Wayne Walker.
-“Little Boy Sad.” was originally recorded by Johnny Burnette who had a big hit with the song in 1961.
+Wayne Walker wrote the song.
+Johnny Burnette originally recorded it, and it had a big hit in 1961.

 # 9 – Listen People